 - Booking well in advance guarantees you are getting the time of the year you desire.

-- If you are going in a group or brining a young hunter, will the outfitter offer a discount.
+- If you are going in a group or bringing a young hunter, will the outfitter offer a discount?

 - You are not going to speak with your chosen outfitter every day.
 You might get pictures of bucks from the area you are hunting, but that is about it.